mpdf/mpdf.github.io/installation-setup/folders-for-temporary-files.md

 // Require composer autoload
 require_once __DIR__ . '/vendor/autoload.php';

-$mpdf = new \Mpdf\Mpdf(['tempDir' => 'custom/temp/dir/path']);
+$mpdf = new \Mpdf\Mpdf(['tempDir' => __DIR__ . '/custom/temp/dir/path']);
 {% endhighlight %}

 ## Images

 Up to version 6.x, Images will still be processed without write permissions to the temp folder, but at considerable cost in processing time and memory usage.

 ## Fonts

 Up to version 6.x, fonts can still be used and embedded without write permissions to this folder, but at some cost in processing time and memory usage.